Enterprise-CMCS/managed-care-review/services/github-oidc/README.md

 The permissions policy is defined by two parameters in `serverless.yml`:

 - `GitHubActionsAllowedAWSActions` is a list of strings that are comprised of an AWS service and an allowed action.
 See the [IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_action.html) for examples.
 The service/action pairs listed will be granted access to all resources (`"Resource": "*"`).
+The fact that the serverless stage name is sometimes truncated to fit AWS character limits for resource names makes it tricky to target resources more specifically.
 - `ManagedPolicyARNs` is a list of IAM policy ARNs to attach to the OIDC role.
 These can be AWS-managed or custom-managed policy ARNs.